-Giving away money can actually make you better at managing it?
+Giving away money can make you better at managing it.

-When you’re grateful, you’re more likely to live generously.
-And I’ve noticed in my own life that when I live life generously, I tend to have better finances.
+When you're grateful, you're more likely to live generously.
+And I've noticed in my own life that I tend to have better finances when I live life generously.

-Some folks might say that it has something to do with a Law of Attraction or Karma, or something similar.
+Some might say that it has something to do with a Law of Attraction, Karma, or something similar.
 And maybe it does.

 But on a boring, practical level, I know that because I prioritize charitable giving, it forces me to look at my finances, manage my money, and make sure I can do what I want with my money.
 Understanding my values, and making sure my financial priorities match up, leaves my finances in better shape.

-When you spend according to your values, when you have a plan, your finances are almost always helped.
+When you spend according to your values and when you have a plan, your finances are almost always helped.